George Piranian: Teaching

 Piranian's teaching captivated several future research mathematicians.
 Piranian also was an advisor with the Honors Program at the College of Literature, Science and the Arts at the University of Michigan.

 Teaching of Theodore Kaczynski

 In the 1960s, Piranian taught and advised Theodore Kaczynski, who was a Ph.D. student in mathematics.
-In the 1990s, Kaczynski was convicted of the Unabomber crimes.
+In 1996, Kaczynski was arrested for the Unabomber crimes and later pled guilty.